-Proposed subsection (g) provides an overview of how the Department will determine fees that must be paid for the Modified License Term or the amount that will be refunded by the Department.
+The Department proposes readoption of subsection (g), which provides an overview of how the Department will determine fees that must be paid for the Modified License Term or the amount that will be refunded by the Department.
 This subsection is necessary because it provides clear instructions for stakeholders and Department staff regarding how license fees will be calculated upon the processing of a request for a modified renewal date.

-To that end, proposed subsection (g)(1) provides instructions on how to determine the gross amount of any credit due from the Department to the licensee.
+To that end, the Department proposes readoption of subsection (g)(1), which provides instructions on how to determine the gross amount of any credit due from the Department to the licensee.
 A license fee paid by a licensee is generally applied to the license period of one calendar year.
 A modification of a license renewal date will go into effect prior to the expiration of the existing license.
 Since such cultivation licensees have already paid a license fee for the entire 12-month period and there will likely be time remaining on the existing license, the Department determined that it is appropriate to calculate the appropriate credit for the cultivation license seeking a modified renewal date.

-Proposed subsection (g)(1)(A) provides that, in order to determine the gross amount of any credit due from the Department to the cultivation licensee, it must first determine the Prorated Daily License Fee for the current license.
+The Department proposes readoption of subsection (g)(1)(A), which provides that, in order to determine the gross amount of any credit due from the Department to the cultivation licensee, it must first determine the Prorated Daily License Fee for the current license.
 The Department determined that this calculation is necessary, because it provides an accurate calculation of the prorated daily license fees for the license subject to the request.
 This is an integral step in calculating the amount of credit due to a cultivation licensee for fees paid.

-Proposed subsection (g)(1)(B) provides that the Prorated Daily License Fee shall then be multiplied by the number of days the current license would have remained valid in the absence of any change to its renewal date, counting from the date the cultivation licensee submitted a request under this section until the Original Renewal Date.
+The Department proposes readoption of subsection (g)(1)(B), which provides that the Prorated Daily License Fee shall then be multiplied by the number of days the current license would have remained valid in the absence of any change to its renewal date, counting from the date the cultivation licensee submitted a request under this section until the Original Renewal Date.
 The Department determined that this subsection is necessary because this calculation provides a clear and fair mechanism to prorate the resulting amount of excess fees paid on the license subject to the modification for the period of time between the date the request was made and the Original Renewal Date.

-Proposed subsection (g)(2) provides instructions on how to determine the gross amount of the fee due from the cultivation licensee to the Department for the Modified License Term.
+The Department proposes readoption of subsection (g)(2), which provides instructions on how to determine the gross amount of the fee due from the cultivation licensee to the Department for the Modified License Term.
 A modification of a license renewal date will go into effect prior to the expiration of the existing license.
 Such cultivation licensees may also couple their request to modify a renewal date with a request to enter Limited Operations Status or to change to a Reduced-Size Cultivation License.
 This is necessary to implement the intent of the statute by allowing licensees to take advantage of the new options immediately upon implementation.
 The Department determined that calculating the gross amount of fee due from the cultivation licensee to the Department for the Modified License Term is a clear and fair mechanism to calculate the amount of fee due for the period of time the cultivation licensee begins operating under the new renewal date.